Oluwakemi-moyin/Retail_Data/README.md

 ### Inferences
 ---
 1. Overall Revenue Trends
-   - The total revenue in Year 2010 was $565,199.56 which is figure for just a month(December)
+   - The total revenue in Year 2010 was $565,199.56 which is figure for just a month(December).
    - The total revenue in Year 2011 was $8,169,367.29.
    - In Year 2010, Customer with ID 18102 had the highest total revenue of $ 27,834.61 while Customer with ID 12476 had the lowest total revenue of $ 12.45
    - In Year 2011, Customer with ID 14646 had the highest total revenue of $ 270,561.14 while Customer with ID 16738 had the lowest total revenue of $ 3.75